Southern Sand Flathead (2020)

 Here, assessment of stock status is presented at the biological stock level—Port Phillip Bay (Victoria); at the management unit level—Corner Inlet and Victoria Other (Victoria); and at the jurisdictional level—Western Australia, Tasmania, and South Australia.

-On the basis of the evidence presented above, the Southern Sand Flathead stock in South Australia is classified as undefined.
+On the basis of the evidence provided above, Southern Sand Flathead in Port Phillip Bay (Victoria) is classified as a recovering stock.

 Southern Sand Flathead biology [Bani and Moltschaniwskyj 2008, Brown 1977, Jordan 1998, Koopman et al. 2004]

 |Species||Longevity / Maximum Size||Maturity (50 per cent)|